 For Facebook, there are two strategies to employ:

-- Visit the personal profile of anyone that you regularly interact with, and send them a message asking if they would be interested in your fabulous incentive.
+- Visit the personal profile of anyone you regularly interact with, and send them a message asking if they would be interested in your fabulous incentive.
 Always make sure you send a personal note rather than a generic request.

-Asking for emails on Twitter
+Asking for emails on Threads

-Technique #4 – Create Social Posts Incentives for Those Who Sign Up for your Newsletter.
+Technique #4 – Create Social Posts Incentives for Those Who Sign Up for Your Newsletter.

 10 CTA’s / Giveaways you can offer your fans in exchange for their email addresses

-Remember that some of these options may take some time, effort and even money to produce, but as the old saying goes ‘you have to spend money to make money’.
+Remember that some of these options may take some time, effort, and even money to produce, but as the old saying goes, ‘you have to spend money to make money’.
 This process is an important investment in the growth and success of your career:

 1. Private Video of an Unreleased Song or a Cover